 at Denver (5-11)

 This year at MetLife the Jets nearly got their first win in Game 4 before falling to Denver 37-28.
 Two years ago at home they ran roughshod over the Broncos.
 Their last win a mile above sea level, though, came in 2010, a last-minute 24-20 comeback.

 Matt Ryan and the Falcons were a tough-luck team in 2020, with 8 of their 12 losses coming in one-score games.
 The Jets will play at Mercedes-Benz Stadium for the first time, not counting their 2019 preseason visit, when they topped the Falcons 22-10.

 at Carolina (5-10)

-The Jets helped Teddy Bridgewater rehab and transition in 2018 from the Vikings starter to a Saints backup and then to the Panthers' starter last year.
-In 2021 they'd like to harass him and win at Carolina for the first time since 2001 — the 13-12 "Shrek Game."
+The Jets helped Teddy Bridgewater rehab and transition in 2018 from Vikings starter to Saints backup and then to Panthers starter last year.
+In 2021 they'd like to harass Teddy, if he's still at the offensive controls, and win at Carolina for the first time since 2001 — the 13-12 "Shrek Game."